stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 I needed to install PHPManagerForIIS_V1.5.0.
-To do so, I navigated back to osTicket's installation files in File Explorer.
+To do so, I navigated back to the "osTicket Installation Files" folder in File Explorer.
 </p>
 <br />